 The granting of this request would promote the effectiveness and objectives of Chapter 205, Hawaii Revised Statutes, as amended.
 The State Land Use Law and Regulations are intended to preserve, protect and encourage the development of lands in the State for those uses to which they are best suited in the interest of the public health and welfare of the people of the State of Hawaii.
-In the case of the Agricultural District. the intent is to preserve or keep lands of high agricultural potential in agricultural use.
-This particular subject property is situated within the County's Agricultural (A-20a) zoned district and within the State Land Use Agricultural District.
-The subject property has a huge greenhouse for growing orchids and an office building.
-The existing agricultural uses will continue on the subject property.
+In the case of the Agricultural District, the intent is to preserve or keep lands of high agricultural potential in agricultural use.
+This particular subject property is situated within the County's Agricultural (A-40a) zoned district and within the State Land Use Agricultural District.
+The subject property has been developed with the Puu Makela Radio Station facility and two other telecommunication tower facilities.
+The subject property is used for pasture and this existing agricultural use will continue on the subject property.
 The use is located within an area whose soils are classified as "D" or "Poor" by the Land Study Bureau's Overall Master Productivity Rating.
 The Agricultural Lands of Importance to the State of Hawaii (ALISH) Map considers the area as unclassified.
-VoiceStream is proposing to construct a new 80-foot telecommunication monopole with antennas and related improvements on the subject property that will be concealed within a flagpole.
-The proposed use includes a licensed area that covers approximately 400 square foot area of an approximately 35-acre parcel.
+The proposed use includes a licensed or leased area that covers approximately 400-square foot area of an approximately 6,595-acre parcel.
 The proposed improvements will not displace any of the existing agricultural uses on the property, diminish the agricultural potential of the area nor adversely affect the agricultural potential of the property or its surrounding area.

 The granting of this request would promote the effectiveness and objectives of Chapter 205A, Hawaii Revised Statutes, relating to coastal zone management program.
-Given the fact that the parcel has been previously cleared and developed with structures, it is unlikely that any archaeological features and threatened species of plants or animals are present on the property.
+Given the fact that the parcel has been previously used as pasture, it is unlikely that any archaeological features and threatened species of plants or animals are present on the property.
+Applicable agency comments relating to the proposed use support this conclusion.
 There is no designated public access to the mountain areas over the property.
-The subject property is located over 9 miles from the nearest shoreline and is adjacent to an existing mix of agricultural, residential and pasture uses.
+The subject property is located over 6 miles from the nearest shoreline and is adjacent to an area used primarily for pasture.
 The proposed development will not impact any recreational, including access to and along the shoreline, mountain access, scenic and open space nor visual resources, coastal ecosystems, and marine coastal resources.

 Further, the property will not be affected by any coastal hazards nor beach erosion.
-Finally, due to its location, it is not anticipated that the proposed monopole would significantly obstruct any ocean (makai) views or significantly affect view planes.
+Finally, due to its location, it is not anticipated that the proposed pole would significantly obstruct any ocean (makai) views or significantly affect view planes from the Kohala Mountain Road.
 Therefore, the approval of the subject request shall not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.